Treatments of Infertility

 When the treatment goes to the final stage, the couple is faced with three options-To stop the treatment, Surrogacy or Adoption.
 This decision is influenced by three factors:

-The couple is open to all options, but they fear the risk of failing and most importantly, the social acceptance.
+The couple is open to all options, but they fear the risk of failing and most importantly, social acceptance.
 India is still ingrained with cultural beliefs and a conservative thought process.
 The society is unwilling to accept childless couples, surrogate children and adoption.
 The couple prefers to do something rather than stay childless.
 This means it comes down to Surrogacy or Adoption

 If the strategy goes wrong, it has a disastrous effect on the future treatment of the patient.
 A lot of valuable time, money and energy may be lost unnecessarily.